c-layer/contracts/README.md

 ### C-Layer Core

-Currently, the C-Layer supports the tokenization of the following assets: Bonds, Equity, Payment and Utility.
+The C-Layer can support the tokenization of the following assets: Bonds, Equity, Payment and Utility.

 <img src="smartcontracts.core.png" height=500/>